zhahui/kasisto-server-api/api-overview.md

   * [/payees](#/payees)

 ## Authentication
-The Kasisto API requires all requests to include a secret key header value to authenticate the requests.
+The Kasisto API requires all requests to include a secret key header value used for request authentication.
 Kasisto will include the secret key header in each request from our servers.
 API implementations must validate the secret is correct.
-In addition, Kasisto server will create a special header value which is the SHA1 hash of the JSON payload using the secret key value.
-Server implementations should validate that this matches the same value generated from the JSON payload, to validate the payload has not been modified.
 Server implementations should return a 401 HTTP status code response if authentication fails.

 ## Authorization